zphixon/nccl/README.md

     "2017-03-21T23:44:42+04"
     tomorrow

+# this uses 3 spaces for the whole key
 strings
    are bare words
    unless you want newlines
    in which case:
-        "just
-use quotes"
+      "just\nuse quotes"
    "this is still valid"
    this """too"""

+# this uses tabs for the whole key
 lists
 	juan
 	deaux
 	key
 		value
 	3
 	false

 indentation?
-    must use the same throughout
-    eg 2 or 4 spaces for the entire file or tabs for the entire file
+    must use the same for top-level values eg 2 or 4 spaces for one key or tabs for one key
 ```